divelab/GOOD/README.md

 to make develop and benchmark OOD algorithms easily.

 Currently, GOOD contains 11 datasets with 17 domain selections.
 When combined with covariate, concept, and no shifts, we obtain 51 different splits.
-We provide performance results on 10 commonly used baseline methods (ERM, IRM, VREx, GroupDRO, Coral, DANN, MixupForGraph, DIR, EERM,SRGNN) including 4 graph specific methods with 10 random runs.
+We provide performance results on 12 commonly used baseline methods (ERM, IRM, VREx, GroupDRO, Coral, DANN, MixupForGraph, DIR, GSAT, CIGA, EERM,SRGNN) including 6 graph specific methods with 10 random runs.

 The GOOD dataset summaries are shown in the following figure.